Trump’s team is finally meeting with China. The future of the global economy is riding on its success

 Despite ongoing tensions, both countries have signaled for several weeks that the current standoff is unsustainable.
 Bessent and Trump have both acknowledged the tariffs are too high.
 In an interview with NBC News last week, Trump said he would lower tariffs on China “at some point.”

 China has largely stood firm against Trump, denying his refrains that the countries were in active negotiations — a denial that Bessent concurred with under oath in congressional testimony Tuesday.
-But China shifted its tone somewhat last week, saying it was reviewing proposals by the United States to begin trade talks.
+China shifted its tone slightly last week, saying it was reviewing proposals by the United States to begin trade talks – but it has remained defiant in its criticism of Trump’s trade policies.

+“We have also stated many times that China is open to dialogue, but any dialogue must be based on equality, respect, and mutual benefit,” said Lin Jian, spokesman for China’s foreign ministry on Wednesday.
+“Any form of pressure or coercion is unacceptable to China.”

+Although Beijing has been projecting an aura of strength, its economy is starting to take a beating.
+On Wednesday, the People’s Bank of China, the central bank, said it would cut the amount of cash that banks must keep in reserve by half a percentage point, in an effort to promote economic growth by boosting liquidity.
+The bank’s governor, Pan Gongsheng, also announced a 0.1-percentage-point reduction to the seven-day reverse repurchase rate, which will result in a cut to an important interest rate that influences mortgages.

 Wall Street welcomed the news: Markets rose on reports of the talks.
-Dow futures were up more than 200 points, or 0.6%.
-Futures for the broader S&P 500 rose 0.7% and Nasdaq futures were 0.8% higher.
+Dow futures were up more than 300 points, or 0.8%.
+Futures for the broader S&P 500 rose 0.7% and Nasdaq futures were 0.7% higher.
+Asian markets were modestly higher on Wednesday.

 Trade comes to a near-halt